snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

      Enter the username and password of ServiceNow account with **knowledge** role to authenticate to your instance.
      <br>

-   b. **ServiceNow OAuth (Recommended)**
+   b. **ServiceNow OAuth (recommended)**
    <details>
    <summary>[Click to expand]To use the ServiceNow OAuth for authentication, follow these steps.</summary><br>

-   A ServiceNow admin needs to provision an endpoint in your ServiceNow instance, so that the Graph connector can access it.
+   A ServiceNow admin needs to provision an endpoint in your ServiceNow instance so that the Graph connector can access it.
 To learn more, see [Create an endpoint for clients to access the instance](https://docs.servicenow.com/bundle/vancouver-platform-security/page/administer/security/task/t_CreateEndpointforExternalClients.html) in the ServiceNow documentation.

    The following table provides guidance on how to fill out the endpoint creation form:

-   Field | Description | Recommended Value
+   Field | Description | Recommended value
    --- | --- | ---
-   Name | Unique value that identifies the application that you require OAuth access for. | Microsoft Search Client ID | A read-only, auto generated unique ID for the application.
+   Name | Unique value that identifies the application that you require OAuth access for. | Microsoft Search Client ID | A read-only, auto-generated unique ID for the application.
 The instance uses the client ID when it requests an access token. | NA
-   Client secret | With this shared secret string, the ServiceNow instance and Microsoft Search authorize communications with each other. | Follow security best-practices by treating the secret as a password.
+   Client secret | With this shared secret string, the ServiceNow instance and Microsoft Search authorize communications with each other. | Follow security best practices by treating the secret as a password.
    Redirect URL | A required callback URL that the authorization server redirects to. | For **M365 Enterprise**: https://<span>gcs.office.</span>com/v1.0/admin/oauth/callback,</br> For **M365 Government**: https://<span>gcsgcc.office.<span>com/v1.0/admin/oauth/callback
    Logo URL | A URL that contains the image for the application logo. | NA Active | Select the check box to make the application registry active. | Set to active Refresh token lifespan | The number of seconds that a refresh token is valid.
 By default, refresh tokens expire in 100 days (8,640,000 seconds). | 31,536,000 (one year)
    Access token lifespan | The number of seconds that an access token is valid. | 43,200 (12 hours)

-   Enter the client id and client secret to connect to your instance.
+   Enter the client ID and client secret to connect to your instance.
 After connecting, use a ServiceNow account credential to authenticate permission to crawl.
 The account should at least have **knowledge** role.
-Refer to the table mentioned under Service account in the [Prerequisites](#prerequisites) section for providing read access to more ServiceNow table records and index user criteria permissions.
+Refer to the table mentioned under the Service account in the [Prerequisites](#prerequisites) section for providing read access to more ServiceNow table records and index user criteria permissions.
 </details> <br>

    c. **Microsoft Entra ID OpenID Connect**